 This is our number one choice for the Bluetooth OBD2 scanner.

-The kit comes with 14 different connectors, either for older OBD I vehicles, or for accessing further systems on the newer cars, and it can perform such functions as:
+The kit comes with 14 different connectors, either for older OBD I vehicles, or for accessing further systems on the newer cars.
+It can perform such functions as:

 - ECU coding – reprogramming keys